afq984/pyardrone/docs/at.rst

     Base class of all arguments.

-    *description* is stored, but has no effect.
+    :param description: stored, but has no effect.

-    *default* is used to provide a default value for the argument for the *ATCommand*.
+    :param default: used to provide a default value for the argument for the *ATCommand*.

 .. class:: Int32Arg(...)